leoson-wu/DM2025-Lab1-Announcement/README.md

 ---

 # Save your Progress by Push
 Remember to save your notebooks.
 You will also have to "Push" the changes you've made in your computer to the internet.
-In order to do this, open a "Command Prompt" window in Windows or a "Terminal" window in MacOS/Linux.
+To do this, open a "Command Prompt" window in Windows or a "Terminal" window in macOS/Linux.
 Type the following commands followed by the Enter key:

     cd <your path to the DM2025-Lab1-Exercise>
     git add *